Abbreviations used in CCTV and Network industry.

 UPnP:

-Stands for Universal Plug and Play is a networking protocol that allows the router to forward a specific port of the camera for remote views.
+Stands for Universal Plug and Play is a networking protocol that allows the router to forward a specific camera port for remote views.

 H.265: